Skip to main content

 "Why?"
 She frowned.

 "He wants me to be a professional.
 I want to study history.
 I want to be an archaeologist."
 Bondita's eyes lit up at Batuk's words. " Apurba!
 Batuk.
 I am so excited.
-What do they exactly do?
+What exactly do they do?
 An archaeo… umm."

-"Archeologist.
+"Archaeologist.
 They discover new artefacts of history by digging or restoring things of the past."

 "This sounds exciting.
 And promising too."
 Bondita nodded.